dohertyguirand/Scrolling-Platfomer-Game-Engine/README.md

 stt13 - Game external & internal API, game loop implementation, Entity API and implementation, input processing, some game file reader and game API refactoring, some effects, helped set up conditional behaviors, Mario game.

+dg211 - View menus and instantiating a game (selecting a profile, a game, and a past save).
+Profile API and implementation in view.
+Camera shifting.
+VVVVV game.

 ### Resources Used
 To evaluate string expressions like "5+5" we used an expression parser we got from